-- ► MUR-85': Mixed use residential with 85-foot building height.
-See Figure 5-2 for exception to height limit - ► MUR-45': Mixed use residential with 45-foot maximum building height; based on R-48 zoning - ► MUR-35': Mixed use residential with 35-foot maximum building height; based on R-18 zoning
+- ► MUR-70': Mixed use residential with 70-foot building height.
+See Figure 5-2 for exception to height limit - ▶ MUR-45': Mixed use residential with 45-foot maximum building height; - ▶ MUR-35': Mixed use residential with 35-foot maximum building height;

-These new zoning designations were developed to support neighborhoodserving businesses and additional housing styles.
+These new zoning designations were developed to support neighborhood-serving businesses and additional housing styles.
 They represent a change from the current system of defining zoning by density maximums to using height limits instead.
 The City is updating Code provisions to add these zones and define allowed uses; dimensional, design, and transition standards; mandatory requirements; and incentives for desired amenities.
 Existing single-family homes are protected under all new zoning designations.